kay-lab/Aligator/README.md

 program.
 All output files are stored within a folder that is timestamped based on when Aligator was launched.

+Please read the "Aligator Documentation and Installation" PDF before using Aligator v1.1 for the first time.

 Aligator is now available as an executable for both Mac and Windows!
 Please navigate to the "Releases" tab and download the compressed executable folder for the correct OS.
 Please
 note: the Mac executable was prepared on OS X 10.8 (Mountain Lion), and may only work on